-- h.
+h.
 Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan: - Every three months or more frequently when necessary - Every six months or more frequently when necessary - Every twelve months or more frequently when necessary - Other schedule i.
+The service plan is subject to at least annual periodic review and adequacy of the services as participant needs change.
+Specify the minimum schedule for the

+Every three months or more frequently when necessary

+Every six months or more frequently when necessary

+Every twelve months or more frequently when necessary

+Other schedule

+Specify the other schedule:

+i.
 Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies):
+Written copies or electronic facsimiles of service plans years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each)

+Medicaid agency i mai appites).

+◯ Operating agency

+Case manager

+⊘ Other

+Specify:

+Approved Targeted Case Management Entities that provide support coordination, including the support plans of individuals for whom they coordinate services. ng support plan development, maintain